 To discover more about the skills required to compete in leading diving competitions, we caught up with one of our Sporting Champions, Matt Dixon – 2018 European Silver Medallist and 2018 Commonwealth Games Silver Medallist.

-With the LEN European Diving Championships taking place in Kiev this month, we caught up with one of our Sporting Champions, Matt Dixon at the Plymouth Life Centre, which Everyone Active runs in partnership with Plymouth City Council, where he trains.
+With the LEN European Diving Championships taking place in Kyiv this month, we caught up with one of our Sporting Champions, Matt Dixon.
 He discussed what he loves most about diving, his training regime and how he prepares for competitions.